zhullyb/monyhar/monyhar/docs/chromeos_build_instructions.md

 You can test sign-in/sync in this mode by adding the --login-manager flag, see the [Login notes](#Login-notes) section.

-### Building and running Chromium with Chromium OS UI on your local machine
+### Building and running Monyhar with Monyhar OS UI on your local machine

 Run the following in your monyhar checkout: